ZakariaJawas/permissions-generator/README.md

 ## What It Does
 If you are using spatie permissions package, you need to create permissions for roles manually, common permissions for all models are access (list), create, edit and delete

-This package will create all the base permissions for all models using only one artisan command.
+This package will create all the basic permissions for all models using only one artisan command.

 ```php
 php artisan permissions:generate
 ```

-If you have the following models [Category, Product], after running the generate command, the following rows will be inserted in your permissions table
+If you have the following models [Category, Product] as example, after running the generate command, the following rows will be inserted in your permissions table
 ```
 list category
 create category